-- Nationality & ethnicity does the material seem equally understandable to a British and an international student? - Ability do you know what students with disabilities think about the quality of teaching on your modules and courses?
-Do they feel like the School is meeting their needs? - Age do you have any mature students in your modules? - Living situation are there any long-distance commuting students or students with caring responsibilities in the class?
+- Nationality & ethnicity does the material seem equally understandable to students from different backgrounds? - Ability do you know what students with disabilities think about the quality of teaching on your modules and courses?
+Do they feel their school is meeting their needs/expectations? - Age do you have any mature students in your modules?
+Do mature students feel equally able to take part in activities? - Living situation are there any long-distance commuting students or students with caring responsibilities in the class?
 What about those joining online from abroad? - Learning style how many students feel like they learn more from an exam than from an essay?
-How many students would call themselves auditory or visual learners? - Other factors consider how your teaching includes students that represent other minorities, such as LGBTQ+, different faiths, BME, etc.
+How many students would call themselves auditory or visual learners? - Other factors consider how your teaching includes students that represent other minorities, such as LGBTQ+, different faiths, BAME, etc.